Faringdon through history

 More Information and Coleshill Secret Army

 On the site in Ferndale Street where Brackendale sheltered accommodation now is, there used to stand the Faringdon Workhouse.
 Many will remember the rather grim building which stood there.
-This is a brief sketch of its history in the 19th century.

 In 1800 the Faringdon Poor House Committee met for the first time to discuss the prospects of ‘either hiring or purchasing a house for the maintenance and employment of the Poor’.
 The Committee resolved to erect a Workhouse in Ferndale Street (then called Back Street) and the six nominated Guardians of the Poor were asked to borrow £1500 for the purpose.
 Read more.....